A Guide To Indoor Fun in Columbia SC

-While Columbia’s winter weather is typically quite lovely (can you say 75 degree days in December?), there are always a few weeks when all the hot cocoa + blankets are necessary.
-With three rivers, a national park, Lake Murray, an abundance of neighborhood parks and walking/hiking trails galore, there’s no shortage of outdoor fun in this city.
-But some days, there aren't enough warm coats in the world to get you to hang outside (we see you, April showers ☔️)... and we feel you.
+With three rivers, a national park, Lake Murray, an abundance of neighborhood parks and walking/hiking trails galore, there’s no shortage of outdoor fun in this Columbia SC.
+But some days, there aren't enough raincoats in the world to get you to hang outside (we see you, April showers ☔️)... and we feel you.
 Relax and enjoy some good old-fashioned kindness from the company you came with + the company you’re sure to meet with these seven indoor activities in Columbia SC.

 Judging by the buzz, there’s a chance you’ve already heard about this new gem on Main Street.
 If you haven’t, think a seven-lane, boutique bowling alley equipped with lush couches for you and your squad + the ability to put bumpers up for those individuals that need a little moral support.
 Pro tip: Reserve a lane online before you go.
 After beating your boo or bestie in a few rounds of bowling, try something a little more low-key like Jenga, checkers or shuffle board.